nunofachada/cf4ocl/docs/02_tutorial.md

 }
 ~~~~~~~~~~~~~~~

-The error checking strategy in our program is just an example.
-Client
+The error checking strategy in our code is just an example.
+Client code can
-code can implement any strategy.
-More information about this topic is
+implement any strategy.
+More information about this topic is available in the
-available in the @ref ug_errorhandle "user guide".
+@ref ug_errorhandle "user guide".

 ### Profiling your program the easy way

-Profiling OpenCL code by hand, i.e. by gathering and processing
+Profiling OpenCL code by hand, i.e. by gathering and processing information
-information about all `cl_event` objects, is an extremely verbose and
+about all `cl_event` objects, is an extremely verbose and error-prone process.
-error-prone process.
 However, it comes for free with _cf4ocl_.
-Well,
-mostly.
-The first change we must perform on our program is to enable
+Well, mostly.
+The first change we must
-profiling when the command queue is created:
+perform on our program is to enable profiling when the command queue is created:

 ~~~~~~~~~~~~~~~{.c}